Best Cast Iron Teapot To Make A Great Cuppa

 Iwachu Hobnail Cast Iron Teapot

 The handle features the ever-so-popular.
-This one was painted by Iwachu artisans in a beautiful matte black for a traditional look.
+Iwachu artisans painted this teapot in a beautiful matte black for a traditional look.
 It will keep your tea warm for about an hour.
-There is also an enamel coating on the inside, meaning that this teapot is designed for your morning brew.
+There is also an enamel coating inside, meaning this teapot is perfect for your morning brew.

 Best cast iron teapot (Japanese Iwachu teapot)